MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ufs/ns-ufs-ufs_device_health_descriptor.md

 <b>bDeviceLifeTimeEstB</b> provides an estimation of how much of a device's estimated life time has been used based on the amount of performed program/erase cycles.
 This calculation is vendor-specific and is referred as method B. Contains the same possible values as <b>bDeviceLifeTimeEstA</b>.

-### -field VendorPropInfo[32]
+### -field VendorPropInfo

+#### - VendorPropInfo[32]

 Reserved for vendor use.

 ## -remarks

 The UFS Host Controller contains a series of configurable Descriptor Tables, which allow the driver to query and configure the host controller’s capabilities.
-Query the Requested Descriptor from the Descriptor Table on the device.</p>
+Query the Requested Descriptor from the Descriptor Table on the device.